-As shown in Figure 5-2, based upon the NERC 2017 LTRA, on a region-wide basis MISO is expected to have sufficient resources to meet load plus required reserve margin for the Delivery Years 2018-2019 to 2022-2023 with projected reserve margins above the 15.8% target reserve margin.
+As shown in Figure 5-2Figure 5-2, based upon the NERC 2017 LTRA, on a region-wide basis MISO is expected to have sufficient resources to meet load plus required reserve margin for the Delivery Years 2018-2019 to 2022-2023 with projected reserve margins above the 15.8% target reserve margin.
 However, in 2023-2024, NERC estimates that MISO is projected to have insufficient resources to meet load plus required reserve margin.
 For the 2018-2019 Delivery Year, the reserve margin is approximately 2.1% above the target reserve margin, dropping to approximately 0.5% above the target reserve margin for the 2022-2023 Delivery Year.
-Figure 5-2 also shows MISO's reserve margin analysis presented in the 2017 MISO Transmission Expansion Planning ("MTEP") report, which addresses resource adequacy.
+Figure 5-2Figure 5-2 also shows MISO's reserve margin analysis presented in the 2017 MISO Transmission Expansion Planning ("MTEP") report, which addresses resource adequacy.
 The MISO assessment, similar to the NERC assessment, also forecasts the reserve margin dropping below the target reserve margin in 2023-2024.
 As reported in previous procurement plans, MISO and NERC assessments differ in how the reserve margin percent is calculated.
-MISO's calculated on the demand side.
-MISO however notes that while the reserve margin percent will be slightly different, the absolute GW shortfall/surplus is the same between the two assessments.106
+MISO's calculation of the reserve margin counts Demand Response ("DR") as a resource while the NERC assessment has DR calculated on the demand side.
+MISO however notes that while the reserve margin percent will be slightly different, the absolute GW shortfall/surplus is the same between the two assessments.107